-Fiji has so many wonderful resorts for families it can be hard to choose one over another when planning a Fijian family holiday, or to decide between the options on Denarau Island and beyond – Christine Kane sets out four of the most popular family-friendly holiday regions in Fiji.
+Fiji has so many wonderful resorts for families that it can be hard to choose one over another when planning a Fijian family holiday or to decide between the options on Denarau Island and beyond.
+Christine Kane sets out four corners of Fiji as the most popular family-friendly holiday region.

 The four most popular family resort areas of Fiji are Denarau, the Coral Coast, the Mamanuca and Yasawa islands and Savusavu.
 Each has more than its own fair share of vast blue skies, crystal clear waters, palm trees, smiling faces, fantastic resorts, fabulous kids clubs, nannies and babysitting, free facilities and entertainment, watersports and many also offer meal plans and accommodation packages just to sweeten the deal!

 Fiji is comprised of two main islands – Viti Levu and Vanua Levu – and hundreds of smaller islands.
 The largest, Viti Levu is home to the capital, Suva, and the main towns of Nadi, Sigatoka, Ba, Lautoka and Denarau Island.
 Depending on where in Fiji you’re holidaying, Nadi International Airport is the busiest and most convenient gateway, although a handful of resorts are easier accessed by direct flights from Australia to Suva.

 1. Denarau Island in Viti Levu, Fiji

 This man-made island sits on the west coast of Viti Levu, a 20-minute taxi ride from Nadi Airport, and is Fiji’s only integrated island resort with a choice of accommodation, an international championship golf course and a bustling and buzzing retail hub at the Port Denarau Marina.
 This thriving hotspot of restaurants, cafes and boutiques is also the departure and arrival point for transfers to the Mamanuca and Yasawa Island resorts.